Abrons Student Health Center

 The Association for Campus Entertainment (ACE) coordinates many of the events that take place on campus including the Friday and Saturday night film series, open mic nights, concerts, art gallery openings, comedy shows and a series of homecoming events.
 This student-run organization is made up of the following committees: Concerts, Spirit, Homecoming, Arts and Activities, and Films.
 Over 100 students participate in the coordination of ACE events and learn skills such as contract negotiation, marketing, delegation, time management and program planning.
 If you are interested in more information about events or joining a committee, stop by the ACE office in the Campus Activities and Involvement Center in the Fisher Student Center, Room 2029.

 The university holds membership in the National Collegiate Athletic Association and the Colonial Athletic Association.
 Varsity intercollegiate teams are fielded for men in basketball, cross country, baseball, golf, soccer, tennis, swimming and diving, and outdoor track and field.
 Varsity intercollegiate teams for women are fielded in basketball, cross country, softball, golf, soccer, tennis, swimming and diving, volleyball, beach volleyball and indoor/outdoor track and field.

-INTEGRITY: We are committed to and intentional about operating with the highest standards of sportsmanship, honesty, trust and respect.
+INTEGRITY: Operate with the highest standards of ethics, sportsmanship, honesty, trust, dignity and respect.

 The Equity in Athletics Disclosure Act report is available online at www.uncwsports.com by clicking on the Inside Athletics tab and then on the EADA Report.